doverunner/drm-license-token-sample/README.md

 # DRM license token samples for DoveRunner Multi-DRM integration

+> **⚠️ DEPRECATED**: This repository is no longer maintained.
+Please visit the new repository at https://docs.doverunner.com/content-security/multi-drm/getting-started/downloads/#license-token-integration-sample

 ## Overview
 This repository provides server-side sample code that can generate license token for DoveRunner multi-DRM service.
 DRM license tokens are used to authenticate license requests in multi-DRM integration workflows.